junjypark/CLEAN/README.md

 Note: The current version of the package is a beta version and may contain bugs.
 Please forward your inquiries to `junjy.park [[at]] utoronto [[dot]] ca` and we will respond in 48 hours.

-> No major update as of April 8, 2022.
+> April 20: CLEAN-R methods implemented in the package.

 ## Contents